Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The motivic Euler characteristic with compact supports

 A useful property of the compactly supported motivic Euler characteristic is the \emph{cut-and-paste property}, which is formulated in the following proposition.

 \begin{Prop} and let be a closed embedding and its open complement.
 Then and

 \end{Prop}

-\begin{proof} The {distinguished} triangle {of endofunctors on} $\SH(X)$ gives a {distinguished triangle} {of endofunctors on} $\SH(k)$ after composing with $q_!$,
+\begin{proof} The distinguished triangle of endofunctors on $\SH(X)$ gives a {distinguished triangle} {of endofunctors on} $\SH(k)$ after composing with $q_!$,

-Applying each of these terms to $\alpha$ gives a constructible object in $\SH(k)$ by Proposition \ref{constfunc}, which is therefore strongly dualisable in $\SH(k)[1/p]$ (Proposition \ref{constdual}) so we can apply $\chic$ and use additivity (Proposition~\ref{May} (2)) to get Since $ i_* = i_! $, $j^* = j^! $, we have
+Applying each of these terms to $\alpha$ gives a constructible object in $\SH(k)$ by Proposition \ref{constfunc}, which is therefore strongly dualisable in $\SH(k)[1/p]$ (Proposition \ref{constdual}).
+It follows from the result on the additivity of traces of May (\cite[Theorem 0.1]{May}) that the Euler characteristic $\chic(-)$ is additive on distinguished triangles.
+So we can apply $\chic$ here to get Since $ i_* = i_! $, $j^* = j^! $, we have